 So, how can you reduce tenant turnover?

 Three factors that may deter or drive away tenants are property management, maintenance, and rent payment issues.
-So streamlining these processes can increase renter retention—and tenants agree!
+So streamlining these processes with landlord-tenant software can increase renter retention—and tenants agree!
 One tenant shared the three main reasons they chose to stick with their landlords:

 - Good property management: “Before I even saw the apartment, I was impressed with how well-kept the outside was.
 I could tell the landlord cared for the property enough to ensure it was clean, uncluttered, and looked nice!
 This reassured me they were as invested in taking care of the place as they said they were.”